theBoringEngineer/classifing_cybersecurity_intrusion_detection---Datatalks_midterm_project/ReadMe.md

 - [x] Dockerfile for containerization
 - [x] Instructions for running locally and with Docker
 - [x] README with complete documentation

-## 📧 Contact

-For questions or issues, please open an issue in the repository.

-## 📄 License

-This project is for educational purposes as part of the ML Zoomcamp course.

 ---